-A Solo 401(k) plan is an IRS-approved retirement plan, which is designed for the self-employed and small business owner without full-time employees.
+A Solo 401(k) plan is an IRS-approved retirement plan, which is designed for self-employed and small business owners without full-time employees.
 It has become the most popular retirement plan for the self-employed, largely because one can contribute as much as $66,000 ($73,500 if at least age 50), borrow up to $50,000 tax-free, as well as gain the ability to make alternative investments as the trustee.
 This is the reason some business owners inquire about establishing multiple Solo 401(k) plans.
-This article will explore the major advantages of the plan and then explain why the IRS controlled group rules limit most business owners from establishing more than one Solo 401(k) plan.
+This article will explore the major advantages of the plan and then explain why the IRS-controlled group rules limit most business owners from establishing more than one Solo 401(k) plan.

 - Technically, you are permitted to have two or more Solo 401(k) plans